 Merit Badge Counselors are registered with the Council.
 The council registration period begins on the first of July each year.
 Training is valid for 24 months from the date it is taken, so at registration time it must be less than 12 months aged.
 Leaders who will register in a unit as well as a Merit Badge Counselor are best served if they take the training after June and before unit recharter each year.

 Counselor Training: Training for Merit Badge Counselors is highly recommended.
 It is a self-study guide specific to our council (not national).
-At the end of the training you will find "credit survey" please complete this and forward a copy of your certificate to our District Merit Badge Coordinator Paul Monahan at firstname.lastname@example.org.
+At the end of the training you will find "credit survey" please complete this training if you intend to counsel scouts on any merit badge.

-Contact District Advancement Chair Mike Ocheltree at 206-618-3024 or email@example.com, or Paul Monahan, the District Merit Badge Counselor Coordinator with requested changes to this list and with any questions.
+Contact District Advancement Chair Mike Ocheltree at 206-618-3024 or email@example.com with any questions, or Paul Monahan, the District Merit Badge Counselor Coordinator as well as a Cc to Council with requested changes to this list.